Summerhill, County Meath: Education

-For second-level education, local students normally travel to Boyne Community School or Scoil Mhuire in Trim, or Scoil Dara in Kilcock.
+For second-level education, local students normally travel to Boyne Community School, Scoil Mhuire in Trim, or Scoil Dara in Kilcock.
 There are also secondary schools in the neighbouring towns of Enfield, Dunboyne, Maynooth, and Longwood.
 Coláiste Pobail Ráth Chairn provides second-level education through Irish in the nearby Gaeltacht of Ráth Chairn.

 Coole National School

 Coole National School originated in a house in 1824.
 In 1854 a Father Colgan applied to have the school at Garadice taken under the Board.
 He stated that it was his intention to build a more commodious house, but he could not get a site.
 The landlords of the time refused to provide land for a school.

 In 1856, Fr Colgan built a school in the chapel yard as Mr. Pratt Winter, the landlord, would not provide any land for it.
 The school was a two roomed slated building.
 It served the children of the parish for over 100 years.
 It became a mixed gender school in 1885.

 In 1956 the Board of Works built a three roomed school, with a third of the bill paid by the parishioners.
 It was officially opened by a Father Michael Moore P.P. of Summerhill.

 The school got an extension in 2007 of 3 new rooms, a sports hall and the renovation of the older building, with most of the bill paid by parishioners with fundraising.
 The extension was opened by the Minister for Transport, Noel Dempsey, T.D. and was blessed by a Father Gavin P.P. of Summerhill.
 As of 2018, the enrollment figure was just 139 pupils.